Railway Stations & Public Houses

 closed in 1869, and the connection to Old Oak East Junction in

 1990.
-Junction reinstated 1994 providing connection to Eurostar
+Junction reinstated 1994 providing connection to new servicing

-servicing depot, located alongside the former Great Western Main Line.
+depot for Eurostar trains, located alongside the former Great Western

 Back to Top